BLOG

 6. Childcare

-As any parent knows, time is at a premium and it’s hard to get things done with kids around.
+As any parent knows, time is at a premium and it can be hard to get things done while juggling childcare.
 This is doubly so when one child has a serious illness or injury.
 Yet childcare and extra help is hard to come by, and often expensive.
 Plus, caregivers may be hesitant to hire a typical babysitter if their child has complex medical needs.
 But a trusted friend or relative?
 Now there may be someone who can help.

-If there are multiple children, you can also care for the siblings while the other child goes to treatment or appointments.
+If there are multiple children, you can also care for the siblings while the other child goes to appointments or receives treatments.
 (Should you care for siblings for an extended period of time, the About Me Sibling Support Form may be a great resource to learn more about their preferences and routine.)
-Or you can watch the ill or injured child so their siblings can get some much needed one on one time.
+You can also help siblings by watching the ill or injured child so they can get the one on one time they desperately need.

-Let your friend be the guide on what will be most useful and be sure to provide a few different times you may be available.
+Let your friend be the guide on what will be most useful and be sure to provide a few different times you can provide caregiving.
 A general offer to watch the kids “sometime” often leads to nothing as your friend may be hesitant to ask.
 Be specific and be sure to schedule something right away.

 7. Hospital Care Packages